rexlabsio/enum-php/README.md

 ### namesAndKeys()

-Returns an associative array of CONSTANT_NAME => key, for all of the constant names declared within the class.
+Returns an associative array of CONSTANT_NAME => key, for all the constant names declared within the class.

 ### keyForName(string $name)